ITISFoundation/osparc-docs/docs/d1.1-report/tech/parts/comp-services.md

   RUN rm *.cpp *.c *.h
 ```

-The image is based on a very small linux distribution called `alpine`
+The image is based on a very small Linux distribution called `alpine`
 with compilers `gcc`, shell `bash` and jason parser `jq`.
 In addition, to
 compile the source code into an executable called `test` the `PATH` is
 being prepended by some scripts from what is called `simcore.io`.
 This